15 Unusual & Beautiful Flower Names for Baby Girls

 Victoria Viva/Shutterstock

 This energetic floral name is ready to hit the playground with friends like Sienna or Savannah.
-It starts with an ever-desired z, and moves on to repeating consonants and a splash of femininity with its ending.
-Add the attraction of this bold-colored blossom, and there's no reason why Zinnia shouldn't make your list of favorites.
+It starts with an ever-desired z and moves on to repeating consonants and a splash of femininity with its ending.
+Add the attraction of this bold-colored blossom, and there’s no reason why Zinnia shouldn’t make your list of favorite flower names for girls.